 The tendency of movies to depict the villain's associated armies, tribes, barbarian hordes, and bands of mercenaries as being prone to raping the women of a town they're overrunning, while the armies, tribes, barbarian hordes, and mercs that are working for the hero are usually clean of this particular atrocity.

 It would preclude all audience sympathy to portray a heroic character as having a tolerance (or even worse, a taste) for forcing himself on captive women.
-A protagonist may have other character flaws that reveal him to be a Badass, or a hard-bitten hero.
-He may plunder the enemy's gold, burn the enemy's crops, torch the enemy's buildings, and may visit bordellos, but in most stories, there will be no rape or tolerance of it in his outfit.
+A protagonist may have other character flaws; may plunder the enemy's gold, burn the enemy's crops, torch the enemy's buildings, or visit bordellos, but in most stories, there will be no rape or tolerance of it in his outfit.
 Rape will be forbidden, and malefactors will be dealt with.